• Skip to primary navigation

 Mango Salsa

-6. Add spices and lime juice and mix all together and set aside until it's time to top on the scallops.
+6. Add spices and lime juice and mix all together and set aside until it's time to top the scallops.

 Plantains